What is a Product Mindset?

 - Have designated Product Managers or Product Owners with a clear responsibility to gather requirements.

 Product Managers are responsible for filtering customer needs back to the product team.
 This is their unique responsibility, although the entire team, and those beyond the team, also need exposure to customers and an understanding of their needs.
-However, it is essential to have product teams who represent stakeholders to the product team and champion their perspective.
+However, it is essential to have product teams who represent stakeholders to the product team and champion their perspectives.

 - Have an intake process.